-Project Numbers: F21-HS-02, F21-HS-04, F21-HS-05, F21-HS-07, F21-HS-08, and F21--HS-14.
+Project Numbers: F22-HS-02, F22-HS-04, F22-HS-05, F22-HS-07, F22-HS-08, and F22-HS-14.

-Project Title: Regional Traffic Safety Programs.
+Project Title: Regional Traffic Safety Programs

 Description: All Regional Traffic Safety Programs coordinate and implement traffic safety programs within their region in collaboration with the West Virginia State Police, GHSP LEL, local law enforcement agencies, CPS technicians, schools, and safety stakeholders.
-The Regional Traffic Safety Program Coordinators support implementation of the State's FFY 2021 Strategic Occupant Protection Plan, FFY 2021 Evidence-Based Enforcement Program Plan for DUI, Target Red, and other traffic safety initiatives, coordinate and provide training, facilitate earned media activities, and create innovative ideas and activities to aid their region in meeting the State's traffic safety performance targets.
+The Regional Traffic Safety Program Coordinators support implementation of the State's FFY2022 Strategic Occupant Protection Plan, FFY2022 Evidence-Based Enforcement Program Plan for DUI, Target Red, and other traffic safety initiatives, coordinate and provide training, facilitate earned media activities, and create innovative ideas and activities to aid their region in meeting the State's traffic safety performance targets.
+New in FFY2022 will be the purchase of distracted driving simulators for each region.
+The Coordinators will coordinate the use of the simulators at various schools, fairs, and other public events to increase awareness of the dangers of distracted driving.